-The Department of Immigration and Border Protection has a fact sheet for Genuine Temporary Entrant (GTE) visa criteria.
+The Department of Home Affairs has a fact sheet for Genuine Temporary Entrant (GTE) visa criteria.
 To find out if you are eligible, download the easy to read information on their website.

 Student visa options

 A simplified student visa framework (SSVF) came into effect on 1 July 2016 in an effort to make applying for a student visa simpler to navigate for international students.

 The Department of Home Affairs’ website has further information on this framework, but SSVF means that:

 - International students will apply for a single Student visa (subclass 500) regardless of their chosen course of study

 - Student guardians will apply for the new Student Guardian visa (subclass 590)

 - A single immigration risk framework will apply to all international students